Emotional Intelligence

 Key Takeaways

-• It comprises self-awareness, self-management, social awareness, and relationship management.
+• It comprises self-awareness, self-management as well as social awareness and managing relationships.

 Additional Information